 - sales ledger control account

-- purchase ledger control account
+- · purchase ledger control account

-- credit card control account

 - payroll control account

 - all suspense accounts

-- bank balance per the nominal ledger to the bank statement.
+- bank balance per the nominal ledger to the bank statement

 Any unusual or long outstanding reconciling items must be brought to the attention of the CEO.
-The CFOO will notarise the management accounts shared on a monthly basis with any on-going reconciliation queries and inform plan for resolution.
+The CFOO will notarise the management accounts, shared on a monthly basis, with any ongoing reconciliation queries and inform with a plan for resolution.

-4. Financial planning
+4. Financial Planning